alalloodel/JarrydRepo/README.md

 # Getting Started - Front-end

-Replace the sample web app in the frontend folder with yours, or use the provided starter:
+Replace the sample web app in the frontend folder with yours, or use the provided starter.

+If you add your own frontend application, make sure to replace the *sourceFolder* parameter in azure-pipelines.yaml to match your build folder.

 The starter project was taken from the Git project (https://github.com/tomastrajan/angular-ngrx-material-starter) and includes an Angular 8 starter with material ui library